bvs7/mafiabot/README.md

 - Can create ONE game at a time via a very simple `!init` -> `!start` command system, where reacting to the `!init` response with *️⃣ lets you join.
 - Does not touch Discord Roles for now.
 - Must be able to create channels for games.
-- Parses commands from server into Lobby Commands or Game Commands
+- Parses commands from server into Lobby Commands or Game Actions
     - `!init`
     - `!start`
     - `!vote`